 What Is a Sworn Statement in Proof of Loss?

-A sworn statement in proof of loss is a formal statement most insurance companies require you to file a compensation claim.
+A sworn statement in proof of loss is a formal statement most insurance companies require you to file as part of a compensation claim.
 The document prevents insurance fraud by substantiating the value of the insured's costs through official documentation and a notarized signature.

 What Information Does an Insurance Claim Require in the Statement?